U.S. Highways in New Mexico

 County: Doņa Ana, Sierra, Socorro, Valencia, Bernalillo, Sandoval, Santa Fe, San Miguel, Mora, Colfax

-1. Albuquerque: Second Street NW from Bridge Blvd. north to Alameda.
+(2) Albuquerque: Second Street NW from Bridge Blvd. north to Alameda.
 In downtown, 2nd and 3rd Streets formed one-way couplets, with 3rd Street carrying southbound traffic.
 Existed early 1950s to 1988 (officially), but NM-47 signs had replaced Alternate 85 signs by 1977.

-Santa Fe: U.S. 84-85-285 ran through the Plaza from the time of their inception.
+BYPASS - U.S. 84-85-285 ran through the Plaza from the time of their inception.
 At that time, traffic was routed through the narrow 17th Century streets leading to the Plaza, where 85 diverged from 84-285 (and 64 began).
 By the 1960s, formal Bypasses were constructed for the U. S. routes through Santa Fe.
 An east-west bypass of the Plaza area was established on St. Michael Drive for U.S. 85, allowing through traffic to bypass the center of Santa Fe altogether.
 Intersecting this road was a north-south bypass for 84-285 on intersecting St. Francis Drive.
 Bypass U.S. 64 was marked on this bypass as far as U.S. 85 (Cerrillos Road).
 When I-25 was completed around Santa Fe around 1977, the St. Francis Drive bypass for 84-285 was extended south to intersect I-25.
 By the 1980s, U.S. 85 was removed from Santa Fe altogether and U.S. 84-285 was routed down its former bypass route, so that these routes exit I-25 at St. Francis Drive.
-Presently, NM-466 occupies both old U.S. 85 (Pecos Trail) as far as St. Michael Drive and then along St. Michael Drive to Cerrillos Road (now NM-14).
+Presently, NM-466 occupies both old U.S. 85 (Pecos Trail) as far as St. Michael Drive and then along St. Michael Drive to Cerrillos Road (now NM-14 ).

-U.S. 87 North (west) terminus : CO State Line on I-25 N of Raton
+North (west) terminus : CO State Line on I-25 N of Raton

 Nationally --- U.S. 2 at Havre, MT